geeknik/glitch-gremlin-ai/DESIGN.md

 	•	Potentially triggers special events (e.g., distributing rewards to voters or top community participants).
 	4. Token Management:
 	•	Ensures that the minted tokens are tracked, possibly enforces partial burns or releases from escrow.
-	•	May integrate with a treasury account holding $GLITCH to fund community-driven chaos initiatives.
+	•	May integrate with a treasury account holding $GREMLINAI to fund community-driven chaos initiatives.

 4.2 Data Structures and Accounts
 	1. ChaosRequest Account:
 	•	Request ID: Unique identifier for each chaos request.
 	•	Requestor Pubkey: The user who initiated the request.
-	•	Tokens Escrowed: How many $GLITCH tokens were locked for this request.
+	•	Tokens Escrowed: How many $GREMLINAI tokens were locked for this request.
 	•	Chaos Parameters: A short or hashed reference to the type of chaos requested (exploit scanning, network spamming, malicious input testing, etc.).
 	•	Status: Enum field that indicates Pending, In-Progress, Completed, or Failed.
 	•	Result Reference: Optional link to IPFS/Arweave or an on-chain log for the final chaos test results.
 	2. Configuration Account:
-	•	Base Fees: The standard cost in $GLITCH for different categories of chaos.
+	•	Base Fees: The standard cost in $GREMLINAI for different categories of chaos.
 	•	Upgrade Authority: The program’s upgrade or admin key, ideally a multisig.
 	•	Rate Limits: Maximum number of chaos requests per block or timespan, if needed.
 	3. Governance/Proposal Accounts (if integrated into GlitchGremlinProgram or referencing a standard governance program):